Fitus/Zaloha.sh/DOCUMENTATION.md

     is used, unless, perhaps, the &lt;sourceDir&gt; and &lt;backupDir&gt; parts of the paths are matched by a wildcard.

-    Beware of matching &lt;sourceDir&gt; or &lt;backupDir&gt; themselves by the patterns.
+    Beware of matching the top-level directories &lt;sourceDir&gt; or &lt;backupDir&gt;
+    themselves by the patterns.

     To extend (= combine, not replace) the internally defined &lt;findGeneralOps&gt;
     with own extension, pass in own extension prepended by the plus sign ("+").